 In a very quick time frame, the Kantify in silico technology enables research teams to easily and rapidly filter out compounds that will fail at a later stage of the pipeline, and focus on the promising compounds or even optimize their compounds.
 This unique technology enables our partners to have a maximum chance to succeed in the clinical validation stages, and de-risk their drug development efforts.

-While the lead analysis conducted in this article focuses on commercialized drugs with known effects, the Kantify in silico Drug Discovery solution can be used on any small compound, whether already known or not.
+While the lead analysis conducted in this article focuses on commercialized drugs with known effects, our AI for Drug Discovery platform Zeptomics can be used on any small compound, whether already known or not.

 Contact us to learn more about how to use Artificial Intelligence in drug discovery: target identification, hit prediction, lead identification.